alanclarke/int-encoder/README.md

 a simple utitlity to encode and decode ints from a predefined alphabet

+some good uses of this utility include:

+- reducing the number of characters required to express a numerical value
+- interpreting numerical values expressed in unconventional bases/alphabets

+some bad uses of this utility include:
+- number obfuscation

 ## Getting Started
 Install the module with: `npm install int-encoder`